 2. Classy & Edgy…ripped jeans + fancy blouse

-Taking something classy (silk blouse) and pairing it with ripped jeans is a great way to mix styles.
+Taking something classy (like a silk blouse) and pairing it with ripped jeans is a great way to mix styles.
 It’s interesting and the result is classy, not stuffy!

-Have you ever tried mixing seasons before for a unique look?
+Have you ever tried mixing seasons to create a unique look?
 A turtleneck + shorts combo is surprisingly chic and very classic.

-Taking something classic (like a LBD) and mixing it with something trendy (like a kimono) creates a fun twist.
+Taking something classic (like a little black dress) and mixing it with something trendy (like a kimono) creates a fun twist.
 The options are endless!